oVirt/cockpit-machines-ovirt-provider/README.md

-*Please note:* `this code is still under development`

 # oVirt External Prvider for Cockpit-machines
 With this external provider, the `machines` plugin in Cockpit can redirect actions to oVirt REST API instead of default Libvirt.

 # Cockpit-machines External Providers in general
- Please refer to cockpit-machines [README.md](https://github.com/mareklibra/cockpit/blob/machines.providers/pkg/machines/README.md) for external plugin description and API which is implemented by this project.
+ Please refer to cockpit-machines [README.md](https://github.com/cockpit-project/cockpit/blob/master/pkg/machines/README.md) for external plugin description and API which is implemented by this project.

  The entry point for the provider API implementation is `src/provider.js`.
  It's fine to implement the API using `VanillaJS`, as far as the simple API contract is met.